Community-based events for all walks of life

-Sculptures, prints and paintings inspired by nature, seasons, Thrive gardens and the wider local area will be available to purchase at Locals Art Hut.
-The work is by a group of artists ranging from aspiring to professional, and representing many ages.
+Sculptures, prints and paintings inspired by nature, seasons, Thrive gardens and the wider local area are showcased by Locals Art Hut.
+The work is by a group of artists ranging from aspiring to professional and various ages.
 Prices start from around £50.

-Find us in Thrive's Main Garden in Battersea Park, East Carriage Drive (nearest to Chelsea Bridge Gate entrance) SW11 4NJ.
-From 10am until 7pm daily.
+Kindly hosted by Thrive Battersea Park in their Main Garden.
 Thrive is the leading UK charity that uses gardening to bring positive changes to the lives of people living with disabilities or ill health, or those who are isolated, disadvantaged or vulnerable.

 Locals Art Hut continues an ongoing series of public events to widen enjoyment of and access to creativity, deep within the grassroots.
 All children, young and vulnerable people must be accompanied and supervised at all times by a parent or adult guardian who is responsible for their care.

-With special thanks to our host, Thrive Battersea Park and for ongoing support from The London Framing Studio in the Battersea Business Centre, London SW11.
+With special thanks for ongoing support from The London Framing Studio in the Battersea Business Centre, London SW11.

 Nature inspired sculpture trail with sculptor, Sophie Marsham at Vauxhall City Farm